sjfke/container-interactive-shells/README.md

 # RHEL Universal Base Image Docker Containers 'rhel85-ubi-containers'

-A collection of simple command line Docker containers for troubleshooting and debugging.
+A collection of simple command line Docker containers for troubleshooting and debugging based on the RHEL-8 UBI image.

 ## SomaCLI

-RHEL UBI-8-5 Interactive Non-Root Bash Shell with nmap-ncat, bind-utils, iputils
+RHEL UBI-8-5 Interactive with Non-Root Bash Shell with login that provides:

+* nmap-ncat, bind-utils, iputils

 ### Interacive Bash Shell